Grower's Guide

 The Best Vegetables to Grow in San Diego Year-Round

-Brassicas — broccoli, cauliflower, cabbage, kohlrabi — need to go in by September or October to mature before the days warm up.
+Brassicas — broccoli, cauliflower, cabbage, and kohlrabi need to go in by September or October to mature before the days warm up.
 Broccoli is the most forgiving; cauliflower needs consistent moisture and cooler temps.
-Both are worth growing if you've never tried them — homegrown broccoli tastes substantially different from anything at a grocery store.
+Homegrown broccoli tastes substantially different from anything at a grocery store.

-Root vegetables — carrots, beets, radishes, turnips — do well in San Diego's looser sandy soils.
+Root vegetables — carrots, beets, radishes, and turnips do well in San Diego's looser sandy soils.
 Radishes are ready in 3–4 weeks and are a good gap filler between other crops.
-Carrots need consistent watering and take patience but are reliable.
+Carrots need consistent watering and take patience — avoid planting long varieties in heavy clay soil.

-Peas — start planting in September for coastal gardens, October or November for inland.
-Expect harvest from January through March.
+Peas — start planting in September or October for coastal gardens, where harvest typically runs January through March.
+In inland gardens, wait until January — the inland window is January through March.
 They like to climb, do well on a simple trellis, and produce heavily.
 Pull them when the heat arrives in April or May.

-Fava beans — underused in San Diego home gardens and worth trying.
-Plant October through December, harvest March through April.
-They fix nitrogen in the soil, tolerate light frost, and the young shoots and flowers are edible too.
+Fava beans — most people skip them.
+Plant August through October; fall-planted beans begin producing in early spring.
+They fix nitrogen in the soil, tolerate light frost down to about 21°F, and the young shoots and flowers are edible too.
 Pull them in spring and follow with a warm-season crop in the same bed.

 Onions — short-day varieties (suited to Southern California's winter daylength) go in October through December.
 Medium-day varieties follow in January and February.
 Green onions can go in September and will produce through April or May at the coast.